 An immunotherapy that would solely activate immune cells in the tumor would allow super-activation while avoiding systemic side effects.

-FAP x CD40 comprises localizer (FAP) and stimulator (CD40) DARPin® domains.
+MP0317 includes DARPin domains that bind to localizer (FAP) and stimulator (CD40) molecules.
 FAP is found in the tumor stroma in high density and FAP binding will create a local super-cluster.
 If CD40 on immune cells is engaged at the same time, clustering occurs and we achieve local activation of immune cells.
 As activation only occurs when both targets are simultaneously engaged, there is only tumor local activity and no systemic side effects.